haampie/stoppels.blog/_posts/2017-06-01-jacobi-davidson.md

 ---
 layout: post
 title: "Jacobi-Davidson"
 description: "As part of Google Summer of Code I'm implementing several iterative methods for linear systems of equations and eigenvalue problems in Julia.
-Up to now I have studied the method and have a poor man's version working.
+Up to now I have studied Jacobi-Davidson and have a poor man's version working.
 The first post is about my notes on the method."
 tags: [julia,gsoc]
 ---